dslab-epfl/svshi/svshi/documentation/documentation.md

 Another important feature to provide is a **graphical user interface** (GUI) for SVSHI to replace the current CLI, as the user still needs to update manually some JSON configuration files: this could potentially be done in a graphical way.
 The next step in this direction would be transitioning to a system in which SVSHI is used as a web app, with no installation required.

 Additionally, a **simulator** for KNX, based on real devices XML files, would be very useful for testing and development purposes.
 It could also be used by KNX professionals to perform demonstrations to customers, for example by building virtually an installation and running some apps.
+For now, the KNX Association offers a simulator they call _KNX Virtual_.
+This is a Windows program that offers some devices that can be programmed using ETS and then the user can play with the GUI to change sensors states and see the reaction of the other devices.
+The main issue is that devices are ones that exist only in KNX Virtual.
+This means that the settings are simpler (from our experience) than real devices'.
+Moreover, if you want to simulate a known infrastructure (e.g., your own), you cannot.
+For this reason, we propose to write a simulator core that takes XML files provided by manufacturers (the ones ETS is using) to simulate real devices in the local LAN.
+At the beginning, not all settings have to be supported, even SVSHI does not.
+The simulator could evolve along with SVSHI and support new settings when it does.
+It could also be completely separated.

-For what concerns the applications' execution, a potential improvement could be running apps of the same permission level **in parallel** instead of sequentially, with a finer-grained and smarter ordering that what is currently implemented.
-This could improve the performance of the platform, which however should not be an immediate concern with a small number of simple apps installed.
+For what concerns the applications' execution, a potential improvement could be running apps of the same permission level **in parallel** instead of sequentially, with a finer-grained and smarter ordering than the one currently implemented.
+This could improve the performance of the platform, which however should not be an immediate concern with a small number of apps installed.
 Nevertheless, it could prove beneficial once users start to include machine learning models running locally in their applications.
 In addition, it could be interesting for apps to communicate between them, either via message-passing or via shared state.
 One could thus imagine hierarchies of apps (based on permission level or functionality), with high-ranked apps distributing work and coordinating "worker" apps.

 Finally, there is still some work to do for what concerns apps' formal verification too: CrossHair could be modified to perform **exhaustive symbolic execution** on all paths (and not just the ones discovered by executing the code), so that SVSHI can guarantee 100% verified apps.